zhanghang1989/PyTorch-Multi-Style-Transfer/README.md

 	```bash
 	python main.py eval --content-image images/content/venice-boat.jpg --style-image images/9styles/candy.jpg --model models/9styles.model
 	```
+* If you don't have a GPU, simply set `--cuda=0`.
+For a different style, set `--style-image path/to/style`.
+	If you would to stylize your own photo, change the `--content-image path/to/your/photo`.
+	More options:

 	* `--content-image`: path to content image you want to stylize.
 	* `--style-image`: path to style image (typically covered during the training).
 	* `--model`: path to the pre-trained model to be used for stylizing the image.
 	* `--output-image`: path for saving the output image.
 	* `--content-size`: the content image size to test on.
 	* `--cuda`: set it to 1 for running on GPU, 0 for CPU.

 <img src ="images/1.jpg" width="260px" /> <img src ="images/2.jpg" width="260px" />
 <img src ="images/3.jpg" width="260px" />